-The mud mosque in Kong is one of the highlights of any trip to Côte d'Ivoire.
+The Grand Mosque of Kong, also known as Missiriba, is one of the must-see highlights of any trip to Côte d’Ivoire.

 On the other side of the road is a much smaller and darker mud mosque: